-An FHA loan provides a government-insured loan with flexible loan options.
-Even experienced homeowners may need to plan for a long time for a new home purchase.
-Fortunately, FHA loans may help some buyers get into the home of their dreams with a lower down payment.
+An FHA loan is a government-insured mortgage.
+FHA loans may help some buyers get into the home of their dreams with better terms, and a lower down payment.

 What is an FHA loan?

 FHA loans are mortgages backed by the U.S. Federal Housing Administration.
-Lenders, such as banks and credit unions, that provide FHA loans provide funding for home purchases while requiring a lower down payment.
-Buyers may get into a new home with as little as 3.5% down.
+Lenders, banks, credit unions, and brokers like us can provide FHA loans for home purchases.
+Buyers may purchase a home with an FHA mortgage with as little as 3.5% down.

 What is required for an FHA loan?

-Credit requirements may also be lower for FHA loans, given other factors demonstrate that the borrower is able to manage their money responsibly.
+Credit requirements are seen as “lower” for FHA loans; borrowers with a credit score below 700 might get better financing with an FHA vs conventional mortgage.
 Each lender looks at individual applications and may ask for additional documentation or explanations.
 They are often able to work with buyers with a lower credit score or shorter credit history than in other situations.